ankittayaldev/temp_label/regulatory_pipeline.md

 ### Per-Worker Pipeline Queue

-`REGULATORY_PIPELINE_WORKER_LIMIT=1` means one full regulatory pipeline runs per Uvicorn worker process.
-With 4 Uvicorn workers, one backend container can run up to 4 full regulatory pipelines concurrently.
+`REGULATORY_PIPELINE_WORKER_LIMIT=2` means two full regulatory pipelines can run per Uvicorn worker process.
+With 4 Uvicorn workers, one backend container can run up to 8 full regulatory pipelines concurrently.
 Extra background jobs wait in the worker that accepted them.

 This queue is implemented as an async semaphore, so waiting jobs do not block the event loop.